 Why Wisdom Tooth Extraction is Necessary

 If these malpositioned teeth are not removed, damage to the neighboring teeth can occur.
-In the most severe situations, impacted teeth can be the source for cysts and benign tumors of the jaw.
+In the most severe situations, impacted teeth can be the source of cysts and benign tumors of the jaw.

 When Should Wisdom Teeth be Removed?